openmrs/openmrs-esm-patient-management/README.md

 yarn start --sources 'packages/esm-<insert-package-name>-app'
 ```

-This command uses the [openmrs](https://www.npmjs.com/package/openmrs) tooling to fire up a dev server running `esm-patient-chart` as well as the specified module.
+This command uses the [openmrs](https://www.npmjs.com/package/openmrs) tooling to fire up a dev server running `esm-patient-management` as well as the specified module.

 You could provide `yarn start` with as many `sources` arguments as you require.
 For example, to run the patient registration and patient search modules only, use: